Sorcim: The company makes plans to move beyond CP/M

 SuperCalc2 shipped April 15, 1983 for CP/M machines, and a month later for CP/M-86 machines.
 Sales continued at a healthy upward pace, despite strong competition from Lotus 1-2-3.
 VisiCalc sales essentially dried up, and Sorcim management believed that SuperCalc maintained its 15% market share in a rapidly growing market.

 With the new management team coming together, the team focused on aggressively growing the company to maintain market visibility and power, respond to the phenomenon of Lotus 1-2-3, create a "killer app" for the IBM PC, solve the constraints of a thin capitalization and remain profitable.

 The marketing challenge was to create a solid relationship with IBM while generating as much revenue as possible from existing products.
 Simultaneously, the staff was tasked with evolving beyond a CP/M company.
 Work began on a new "killer" product that was to become SuperCalc3.

-Although well known because SuperCalc was one of the three products packaged with the wildly successful Osborne I CP/M "luggable" computer.
-Sorcim had no new and innovative product offerings for the breakthrough PC success, the IBM PC.
+Although well known because SuperCalc was one of the three products packaged with the Osborne I CP/M "luggable" computer.
+Sorcim had no new product offerings for the IBM PC.
 SuperCalc for MS-DOS was functionally the same product as the CP/M version, which was typical for all established products at this time.
-Lotus 1-2-3 was the most notable exception.
-Failure to change focus from CP/M, where the company had almost 100% market share, to DOS, where SuperCalc simply maintained its market share, was a big mistake.
+Lotus 1-2-3 was a notable exception.
+Sorcim failed to change focus from CP/M, where the company had almost 100% market share, to DOS, where SuperCalc simply maintained its market share.